chuhean/robotsimulation/README.md

 _Note: Make sure you have installed Node.js and NPM on your machine.
 If you haven't, please go to [Node.js](https://nodejs.org "Node.js") to install.
 NPM will automatically be installed on your machine when your are installing Node.js_.

-1. In the directory, run `npm init`.
+1. In the directory, run `npm install`.
 2. Run `node app.js`.
 3. Follow the prompt to start playing.
 Enjoy!